End-of-Life Planning: How to Prepare Wills, Trusts, and Advance Directives

 This document states your medical care preferences should you become unable to communicate.
 Healthcare directives may include choices about life support, pain management, and organ donation.

 By clarifying your healthcare preferences in advance, you reduce uncertainty and emotional burden on loved ones during medical emergencies.
-This directive often works with a healthcare proxy, someone you designate to make medical decisions on your behalf.
+This directive often works alongside a healthcare proxy, someone you designate to make medical decisions on your behalf.
+An advance directive ensures your values and beliefs guide your treatment, even when you can't speak for yourself.

 Durable Power of Attorney

 If incapacitated, a durable power of attorney assigns someone you trust to handle your financial or legal matters.
 It ensures continuity and avoids delays in managing your affairs.
+Choose someone you completely trust and who understands your wishes.
+Many choose family members, but any responsible, understanding, and competent person can be considered.

 Do Not Resuscitate (DNR) Orders